AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

   end
 ```

-So it looks like a CRUD controller, and you might expect it to be CRUDing charges, but actually it's creating customers, subscriptions and updating customer credit card details, urgh, embarrassing!
+So it looks like a CRUD controller, and you might expect it to be CRUDing charges, but actually it's creating customers, subscriptions and updating customer credit card details; urgh, embarrassing!
 It's not immediately clear if what we need are separate controllers for Subscriptions, Customers and Cards; or a StripeController that takes care of all of them.
 We'll need to reflect carefully on this.
 At the risk of adding insult to injury we went for just adding a non-RESTful action called `upgrade`.
 Trying to be "non-invasive" we just wanted to get this one feature completed adding a new route to `routes.rb`:

 ```rb
 match '/charges/upgrade' => 'charges#upgrade', :via => [:put]